vigneshc1202/Caduceus/README.md

 # *Journey...*

 The app was initially planned for a school project.
 Later as many new features were added into it, it was planned to publish it as a mobile app.
 The app was built using Python, Kivy and KivyMD frameworks.
-It took about 10 months to learn the frameworks needed to build the app and finally the source code will be released online.
+It took about 10 months to learn the frameworks needed to build the app.
+The app apk will be released online.